Aprajita34/Restaurant_order_details_SQL/README.md

 # Business Objective

-The objective of this analysis is to provide data insights to future and existing restaurant owners who are planning to open a food delivery store or running it but has no ideas on below business decisions such as: which cuisine types should they do, which zones to choose for their kitchen site to get the most sales, which is the most effective time period of a day to do marketing,etc. To help these restaurant owners, we use SQL to answer these questions:
+The objective of this analysis is to provide data insights to future restaurant owners who are planning to open a food delivery store but has no ideas on below business decisions such as: which cuisine types should they do, which zones to choose for their kitchen site to get the most sales, which is the most effective time period of a day to do marketing,etc. To help these restaurant owners, we use SQL to answer these questions:

 1) Which restaurant received the most orders?